renkun-ken/rlist-tutorial/Features/Mapping.md

 Since the expression does not have to be a field name of the list member, we can evaluate whatever we want in the context of a list member.

-The following code maps each list member to the sum of years of they use the programming languages they know.
+The following code maps each list member to the sum of years of the programming languages they use.

 ```r